EO4wellness/leary-leerie/Get-Your-Start-Up-Started/README.md

 * Hire those who have: adaptability, williness, passion, & ability to learn.
 * Beg-they will sacrifice to join.
 Impact you will have.
 * Sales: What problem they have and how you solve it.
 Who do you sell to?
 Customers, users, employees, investors.
 Skills: seek out new customers (prospecting), present product, handle objections, close.
+* Marketing Team:  Help everyone know who you are and what you do.
+Understand who the potential client is and how to reach them.
+* Operations Department helps you keep everyrthing running smoothly.
+Lawyer, accountants, human resources.
+* Trust instincts.

 # Lesson 3: Build Your Team